editorconfig-checker/editorconfig-checker/README.md

 ##### via configuration

-In your `.ecrc` file you can exclude files with the `"exclude"` key which takes an array of regular expressions.
+In your [configuration file](#configuration) you can exclude files with the `"exclude"` key which takes an array of regular expressions.
 This will get merged with the default excludes (if not [ignored](#ignoring-default-excludes)).
-You should remember to escape your regular expressions correctly. ;)
+You should remember to escape your regular expressions correctly.

-An `.ecrc` which would ignore all test files and all Markdown files can look like this:
+A [configuration file](#configuration) which would ignore all test files and all Markdown files can look like this:

 ```json
 {